konstantd/Advanced-Signal-Processing-Techniques/README.md

 3. Wavelet Transform (**WT)**  with different wavelet families
 4. Hilbert-Huang Transform (**HHT**) , with Empirical Mode Mecomposition (<u>EMD</u>) or Ensemble EMD (<u>EEMD</u>)

-The differences and advantages of each method were examined and applied to different points of interest (PVC or APC beats, isolated beats, sinus arrhythmia and other) for each cardiogram.
+The differences and advantages of each method were examined and applied to detect different points of interest (PVC or APC beats, isolated beats, sinus arrhythmia and other) for each cardiogram.
 Furthermore,  R-R intervals were calculated with HHT and compared with RMSE.